Berkane Province

 Berkane Province (Arabic: بَركان) is located in northeastern Morocco in the Oriental region.
+The province was officially formed on 24 January 1994.
 It is bounded by the Mediterranean to its north, the Kiss Oued (Moroccan-Algerian border) and Oujda Prefecture in the east, Nador Province to the west, and Taourirt Province in the south.
-The Berkane Province includes under its jurisdiction the towns of Saïdia and Ahfir.
-The population of the city is 80,012 as of the 2004 census.
-The population originates primarily from Bni Iznasen, a major tribe which consists of Arab and Berber clans.
-The tribe's descendants are spread widely over the rest of eastern Morocco, usually in cities like Ahfir, Saïdia and Oujda.
-The eastern dialect of Moroccan Arabic is spoken by most of the citizens, although Berber is still spoken by some of the adults.
+The Province includes under its jurisdiction the towns of Saïdia and Ahfir.
+The population originates primarily from Beni Iznasen, a major tribe in the region.
+The tribe's descendants are spread widely over the rest of the Oriental region.
+Eastern Morocco Arabic and Taznasit are the primary spoken languages.

-Berkane is considered a major player in the citrus fruit industry in North-Morocco, and high-quality fresh fruit and vegetables are plentiful year round.
-It is known for its farms of clementines, also a large statue of an orange is at the center of town.
-It is very close to Saïdia, a popular beach resort town on the Mediterranean, as well as Tafoughalt, a small village in the nearby mountains known for its healthy air and herb markets.
-Berkane is also famous for being the birthplace of the Olympic athlete Hicham El Guerrouj, who holds the world record for the fastest mile but he has never been a major social player in the development of his native town.
+Berkane province is considered a major player in the citrus fruit industry and high-quality fresh fruit and vegetables are plentiful year round.
+It is known for its farms of clementines, and a large statue of an orange is at the center of town.
+Saïdia is a popular beach resort town on the Mediterranean, Tafoughalt is a small village in the nearby mountains known for its healthy air and herb markets.
+Berkane is also famous for being the birthplace of the Olympic athlete Hicham El Guerrouj, who holds the world record for the fastest 1500 metres.

-Berkane is a sprawling city centered on Avenue Mohammed V, a commercial and business strip, and boulevard Ibn Sina/Rue Dehb or Alhob (meaning "The Street of Gold and or street of love").
-This boulevard is lined with many of the most popular cafés and jewelry shops.
-The city sprawls into the hillsides and connects via bridge to a small neighboring town named Sidi Slimane, giving the impression that it is much larger than the census claims.
+Berkane is the main city and namesake of the province, The city sprawls into the hillsides and connects via bridge to a small neighboring town/suburb named Sidi Slimane Echcharraa.

 The major cities and towns are: